Dan5ku/blog-comparison-react-vue-angular/README.md

 ```
 React's component-based approach is straightforward and focuses on breaking down the UI into reusable pieces.
+The styles are imported from seperate file which is visible in the top part of the code.

 ### Vue
 Vue components are defined using Single File Components (SFCs), where the template, script, and style are in a single .vue file.
 This structure is easy to understand and keeps everything related to a component in one file.